Durham W.F.C.: History

 2017–18 was the Wildcats best ever season, finishing 4th, gaining 35 points in the process and only two points off second place.
 Durham also enjoyed their best ever FA Women's Cup run, reaching the quarter-finals before losing to Everton.
 2018–19 started well for the Wildcats, including a Continental Cup win over FA WSL side Everton and a 0–0 draw away at newly-formed Manchester United.
 Durham won 3–1 in the Home League fixture, thus becoming the first team to beat the Red Devils.
-2018–19 also saw The Wildcats reach their second successive FA Cup quarter-final before narrowly losing 1–0 to Chelsea in front of a record attendance of 1,629.
+2018–19 also saw the Wildcats reach their second successive FA Cup quarter-final before narrowly losing 1–0 to Chelsea in front of a record attendance of 1,629.

-Durham Hospitals Radio have broadcast all Home matches since 2014 via their website to Durham Hospital (UHND) and around the world.
+Durham Hospitals Radio have broadcast all home matches since 2014 via their website to Durham Hospital (UHND) and around the world; with John Middleton providing the vast majority of the commentaries.
 In October 2020, Durham Women became one of 41 clubs to be founding signatories of the Football Association’s Football Leadership Diversity Code (including two others from the Women's Championship).
+The club transitioned from a hybrid training model to a full-time professional training model ahead of the 2023–24 Women's Championship season.

+In 2025, Durham University sold the club to club director Lee Sanders, co-director Dawn Hepple, and investors and long-term club supporters Patrick and Frances Connolly.

+On 14 September 2025, the club had its first player reach the milestone of scoring 100 goals for the club, as Beth Hepple scored in a 1–2 loss to Charlton Athletic.